CoperniSync/ChargerAstronomyEngine/Docs/api/ChargerAstronomyEngine.Streaming.BoundedInitializationQueue-1.md

 ### <a id="ChargerAstronomyEngine_Streaming_BoundedInitializationQueue_1_Count"></a> Count

-The current count of items in the queue.
+The current amount of items that are in the queue.

 ```csharp
 public int Count { get; }